vjeux/pokemon-showdown-rs/MOVES_TODO.md

 - **Used existing Battle.get_damage() method** - For substitute damage calculation
 - **Used existing BattleActions::calc_recoil_damage() method** - For substitute recoil damage
 - **Used existing MoveData.recoil and drain fields** - For substitute recoil/drain effects
+- **Used existing ActiveMove.secondaries field** - For fling status/volatileStatus effects
-- **Newly implemented**: 22 callbacks using existing and new infrastructure!
+- **Newly implemented**: 24 callbacks using existing and new infrastructure!
   - telekinesis.rs: on_try ✓, condition::on_start ✓, condition::on_accuracy ✓, condition::on_immunity ✓ (COMPLETE FILE 6/6)
   - uproar.rs: condition::on_any_set_status ✓ (COMPLETE FILE 5/5)
   - healblock.rs: condition::on_try_heal ✓ (COMPLETE FILE 8/8)